BatedUrGonnaDie/salty_bot/README.md

-Somewhat basic twitch chat bot with Twitch,Osu, Youtube, and SRL API's and soon LoL API integration.
+Somewhat basic Twitch chat bot with Twitch, Osu, YouTube, SRL, and soon LoL API integration.

 Coded with Python 2.7.6.
 Required module install Requests due to how many API calls it has now.